Here is a look at the life of Pervez Musharraf, former president of Pakistan.

-February 12, 2011 - A warrant for Musharraf's arrest is issued by a Pakistani court, in connection with the assassination of Benazir Bhutto.
+February 12, 2011 - A warrant for Musharraf’s arrest is issued by a Pakistani court, in connection with the assassination of former Prime Minister Bhutto.

 March 16, 2013 - Musharraf announces his plans to return to Pakistan to lead his party in the upcoming elections.

-March 23, 2013 - The Pakistani Taliban says that it will assassinate Musharraf if he returns to the country as planned on March 24th.
+March 23, 2013 - The Pakistani Taliban says that it will assassinate Musharraf if he returns to the country.

 March 24, 2013 - Musharraf returns to Pakistan after four years in exile.
 He is granted bail in advance of his arrival in Pakistan, so he is not arrested upon return.